Getting Registered with NZSLTA

 When do I find out if I am registered?

 The RAP meets three times a year.
 The deadline dates for 2017 are 31st May, 31st August and 30th November.
-In 2018, the first deadline date is 31st March.
+In 2018, the deadline dates are 31st January, 20th April, 29th June and 7th September.
 Submit your registration application before these deadline dates.
-NZSLTA members will either be notified through mail or awarded the registration at the NZSLTA national conference.
+NZSLTA members will either be notified through email or awarded the registration at the NZSLTA national conference.
 It will take up to two months for you to be informed as RAP members are all volunteers.
 Those eligible for Provisionally Qualified or Qualified Tutor registration will be listed on TeachSign for the public.
 Click on this link to access this list (available late 2017).

 Watch these videos of NZSL teachers.
 They'll tell you how they got registered.